4r33x/proto-rs/README.md

 proto_rs = { version = "0.6", default-features = false }
 ```

 All core traits (`ProtoExt`, `MessageField`, wrappers, etc.) remain available.
-Re-enable the `std` feature (on by default) when you want the Tonic codec helpers and RPC generation macros.
+Re-enable the `std` feature (enabled by default) when you want the Tonic codec helpers and RPC generation macros.

 ## Collecting schemas across a workspace